 Herschella Conyers looked intrigued.
 But beyond that, the clinical professor betrayed no emotion—not pride or annoyance or delight, just the patient, measured visage of a woman who has seen a thing or two and knows the value in letting a conversation play out unjudged.

 The clinical programs operate through seven distinct, autonomous units that function as separate 'law firms' with their own faculty and support staff:

 - Edwin F. Mandel Legal Aid Clinic, which includes:

 - Exoneration Project Clinic

 - Jenner & Block Supreme Court and Appellate Clinic

 - Young Center Immigrant Child Advocacy Clinic

-In addition, there are three other clinics in which students work on behalf of clients in a supervised field placement at an outside agency and take a companion seminar at the Law School:
+In addition, there are two other clinics in which students work on behalf of clients in a supervised field placement at an outside agency and take a companion seminar at the Law School: